jack101311/Eink-Module/readme.md

-# Eink Module: Making Your Websites Easier to Read.
+# Eink Module: Making Your Websites Easier to Read

 ## What is Eink Module